flood-io/element/packages/docs/versioned_docs/version-1.3/api/TestData.md

 Adds a filter to apply against each line in the data set.

-Filters can be chained, and will be run in order only if the previous ffilter passed.
+Filters can be chained, and will be run in order only if the previous filter passed.

 Example: